Dry Sourdough Starter Instructions

 Step 1: Hydration Reincarnation

-In a clean glass jar, combine 1 package of dry sourdough starter with 2 tablespoons (30g) of filtered room temperature water; stir and let sit for 3 hours.
+In a clean glass jar, combine 1 package of dry sourdough starter with 2 tablespoons (30g) of 85 degree filtered water; stir and let sit for 3 hours.

 Step 3: Resting Period